Skip to content

 Code: None

-Keywords: Self-supervised learning, latent distribution matching, nonlinear ICA, identifiability, Kalman prediction
+Keywords: Self-supervised learning, Latent Distribution Matching, Nonlinear ICA, Identifiability, Kalman prediction

 TL;DR

-The authors unify contrastive, non-contrastive, and predictive SSL as "Latent Distribution Matching (LDM)": maximizing the log-likelihood of samples under an assumed latent model (alignment) + maximizing latent entropy (uniformity), and based on this, derive a nonlinear identifiable predictive SSL with a Kalman predictor.
+The authors unify contrastive, non-contrastive, and predictive SSL as "Latent Distribution Matching (LDM)": maximizing the log-probability of samples under a hypothesized latent model (alignment) plus maximizing latent entropy (uniformity).
+Based on this, they derive a nonlinear identifiable predictive SSL equipped with a Kalman predictor.

 Background & Motivation

-Core Idea: Express SSL as \(\mathcal F_{\mathrm{LDM}}=-D_{\mathrm{KL}}[R(z,z')\,\|\,P_\theta(z,z')] = \underbrace{\langle\log P_\theta(z,z')\rangle_R}_{\text{alignment}} + \underbrace{H_R[z,z']}_{\text{uniformity}}\); different SSL algorithms correspond to different choices of \(P_\theta\) and entropy estimators.
+Core Idea: Unify SSL as \(\mathcal F_{\mathrm{LDM}}=-D_{\mathrm{KL}}[R(z,z')\,\|\,P_\theta(z,z')]=\underbrace{\langle\log P_\theta(z,z')\rangle_R}_{\text{alignment}}+\underbrace{H_R[z,z']}_{\text{uniformity}}\).
+Different SSL algorithms correspond to different choices of \(P_\theta\) and entropy estimators.

 Method